CoEDL/wordspinner-post-correction/README.md

 # Making a website from WordSpinner output

-This project converts the output of WordSpinner into a HTML website.
-WordSpinner itself outputs HTML pages, but those files don't conform to HTML standards, and don't include features such as menus.
-This project uses the content from the WordSpinner pages, makes responsive HTML with menus, and also corrects issues such as broken links to media etc.
+This project converts the output of WordSpinner into an HTML website.
+WordSpinner itself outputs HTML, but the files don't conform to HTML standards, and they don't include features such as menus.
+This project reads the WordSpinner files and media files and builds HTML websites.
+The scripts re-arrange the media, build menus, make responsive HTML, and also correct issues such as broken links to media.

-The process happens in a few stages.
-First, collect the images and audio that the dictionary references; run the script to organise that media in a way that is efficient for web publication, then run a script to process the HTML.
-Once the scripts have completed, upload to your web server.
+Before using the scripts, collect the images and audio that the dictionaries reference and run the `flatten_media_dir` script to organise that media in a way that is efficient for web publication.
+Then run the `process` script to build the dictionary webpages.
+Once the scripts have completed, upload them and the media folders to your web server.

-This can be done for a single dictionary, or for multiple dictionaries at a time, which may be useful if the multiple dictionaries share image resources (because the media script will copy images from multiple projects into a single media directory).

 ## Requirements